jinsongyu-fb/ROS2-pubsub-benchmark/README.md

 1. Intel i7-9700K CPU, Ubuntu 24.04.
 2. AMD Ryzen Threadripper PRO 5975WX CPU, Ubuntu 24.04 docker container on Fedora 41.
-3. nVidia Jetson AGX Orin.
+3. nVidia Jetson AGX Orin (Cortex-A78AE CPU), Ubuntu 22.04.

 ### Measurement and reporting
 We run the benchmark by sending 1000 messages at {10, 100, 1000}Hz, in order to observe